Swan maiden: Asia

 In a tale from the Jibbali language of Oman, translated as A Man and His Jinn Wife, a man has a plantation of date palms that bear fruit, but someone has stealing them.
-He consults with a medicine man who advises him hide among the bushes and wait for three "girl ghosts" that will come, doff their clothes and take a dip in the well, so he should steal their clothes and choose the one he likes best.
+He consults with a medicine man who advises him to hide among the bushes and wait for three "girl ghosts" who will come, doff their clothes, and take a dip in the well, so he should steal their clothes and choose the one he likes best.
 The man follows his advice, and on that same night, three girls come to the plantation.
 He steals the garments of one of them.
-The trio asks for them back; he returns two of them and withholds the third one, making the third girl his wife.
+The trio asks for them back; he returns two of them and keeps the third, making the third girl his wife.
 He later goes back to his mother's home and asks her to hide his wife's clothes.
 One day, while the man is away, there is a celebration in the village, and the girl asks her mother-in-law for the garments back so she can dance with the women, but she refuses.
 The local ruler orders her to fetch the garments, which she does; the girl puts them on and flies away.
 As her son returns home, the woman tries to fool her son into believing his wife died, but relents and tells him the truth.
-The man consults with the medicine man again, who tells him to prepare three she-camels (white, red and black), and feed them for three years.
-The man also marries his three sisters to three jinn brothers-in-law, then begins his journey towards the sunrise in search of his wife.
+The man consults with the medicine man again, who tells him to prepare three she-camels (white, red, and black), and feed them for three years.
+The man also marries his three sisters to three jinn brothers-in-law, then sets out towards the sunrise in search of his wife.
 He passes by the houses of his three brothers-in-law and gains from each of them a tuft of hair for him to burn and summon them in case he needs any help.
 Finally, he reaches his wife's village in the land of the jinn and meets her.
-She is surprised to see him there, and bids him return, otherwise her family will kill him, but he insists on staying, so she hids her human husband.
-The jinn girl tricks her father into making a vow to protect him, and she introduces each other.
+She is surprised to see him there and bids him return; otherwise, her family will kill him, but he insists on staying, so she hides her human husband.
+The jinn girl tricks her father into making a vow to protect her, and she introduces them to each other.
 The man declares he will only leave the land of jinn with his wife, and his father-in-law orders him on three tasks: to drink up a whole lagoon, carry up a mountain a goblet of oil and not spill any drop, and lastly eat up three camels.
 The man burns the tufts of hair from his brothers-in-law, who come to his aid and fulfill the tasks for him.
 At last, the man returns home with his jinn wife.